lontelis/CoHo/README.md

 Follow instruction on the README file. <br />

 # Citation
-If you use this code please cite at least the following papers: <br />
+If you use this code please cite at least the following paper: <br />
 P.Ntelis et al 2018 https://arxiv.org/abs/1810.09362 <br />
 <br />